 The Spring House is a small place on the earth.
 A tiny 1/3 of an acre and a home.

 At first glance, it appears to be a simple home in a neighborhood that might be found any where, but The Spring House is a place with a story to tell.

 When the house was first built in 1951 the house and property seem to have been well cared for for a number of years, but then later, it saw years of neglect.
 This was a blessing in disguise, since the “weedy” lawn showed no signs of having chemicals used on it any time in the recent past, giving us a good start to growing things organically and chemical free here.

-Although this parcel is small, we have everything from the dense shade of a narrow strip of woodland in the back, to full sun in the front yard where we grow most of our food, as well as a little of everything in between.
+Although this parcel is small, we have everything from dense shade under a narrow strip of woodland in the back, to full sun in the front yard where we grow most of our food, as well as a little of everything in between.
 This great diversity in a small space allows us to grow a wide variety of plants and trees.

 The Spring House is a little corner of the world that we hope that we will tend well, as we share it with you.